Media coverage of North Korea: Reporting in North Korea

 In 2019, there were only five foreign correspondents permanently stationed in North Korea: from Russia's TASS news agency; China’s People’s Daily, China Central Television, and Xinhua; and Cuba's Prensa Latina.
 Cuba's correspondent had greater access than many foreign journalists, but still faced restrictions, such as being unable to use public transport.
 Freelance journalists occasionally visit, and large numbers of international media converge on the country during major events.

 The Associated Press opened a video-only bureau in Pyongyang in 2006.
 In 2012, the bureau became the first Western all-format bureau in the country.
 The bureau does not have a full-time presence.
 Rather, the journalists can only stay for weeks at a time in the country before having to renew their visa.
-AP photographer David Guttenfelder has been visiting North Korea since 2000, and has experienced the easing of restrictions over time.
+David Guttenfelder visited North Korea as an AP photographer between 2000 and 2013 and experienced the easing of restrictions over time.
 In 2013 he reported being able to upload photographs onto Instagram without censorship.

 Agence France-Presse opened a bureau in 2016.
 Under an agreement with the Korean Central News Agency, AFP will be able to send teams of journalists into the country.
 As part of the agreement, a North Korean photographer and a videographer will produce content under AFP supervision.
 Japan’s Kyodo news agency also has a bureau, but like AP and AFP does not have full-time staff.

 Defectors

 Defectors from North Korea are a key source of first-hand information for intelligence officers, scholars, activists, and journalists.
 While their testimony is considered valuable, there is growing skepticism about the veracity of their accounts.
 Often defectors are cited anonymously to protect their identities, which makes it difficult to verify their information.
 Moreover, defectors often have limited experience and are not experts on North Korea.

 For their part, when surveyed in 2017 by the National Human Rights Commission of Korea, many defectors complained that journalists had violated their right to privacy.

 Felix Abt, a Swiss businessman who lived in the DPRK, argues that defectors are inherently biased.
 He says that 70 percent of defectors in South Korea are unemployed, and selling sensationalist stories is a way for them to make a living.
-He also states that the overwhelming majority of defectors come from North Hamgyong Province, one of North Korea's poorest provinces, and often have a grudge against Pyongyang and provinces nearby.
-He states that defectors in South Korea's resettlement process tailor their accounts over time to become less mundane and more propagandistic.
+He also says that the overwhelming majority of defectors come from North Hamgyong Province, one of North Korea's poorest provinces, and often have a grudge against Pyongyang and provinces nearby.
+He says that defectors in South Korea's resettlement process tailor their accounts over time to become less mundane and more propagandistic.
 He criticizes journalists and academics for not being skeptical about even the most outlandish claims made by defectors.
 Similarly, academic Hyung Gu Lynn has commented that some defectors embellish or fabricate their stories to sell books or lobby for regime change.
 Representatives of the defector community in South Korea have also expressed concern about the unreliability of defector testimony.